How to Start a Business in Delaware (Full Guide)

 Step 2: Name Your Business

-Your business name must be distinguishable from other registered business entities in the Delaware Division of Corporations database.
+Delaware has strict naming rules.
+Your business name has to be distinguishable from every other registered entity in the Delaware Division of Corporations database — not just similar, actually different.

 • For Delaware LLCs, names must include "Limited Liability Company," "LLC," or "L.L.C."